cole8888/SRNE-Solar-Charge-Controller-Monitor/My-Current-Setup/README.md

 This is the setup I currently use.
 Feel free to use it for inspiration!

-This version isn't intended to be immediately plug and play like the other examples as it is specific to my needs.
+This version isn't intended to be plug and play like the other examples as it is specific to my needs.

 ## Layout

 I have 3 solar charge controllers, one for the front, side, and back arrays.
-They feed into the ESP32 which collects the data and publishes it to an MQTT server which clients (such as the web-ui) can connect to.
+They feed into the ESP32 which collects the data and publishes it to an MQTT server that clients (such as the web-ui) can connect to.

-I also have an ESP8266 with an LCD attached which subscribes to the MQTT feed to display some power data in a convenient location around the house.
+I also have an ESP8266 with an LCD attached that subscribes to the MQTT feed to display some data in a convenient location around the house.

 ![Diagram](./Diagram.png)